NCH-Motion-Laboratory/configdot/README.md

     'The food section'

 You can also get comments for the items.
-They should be on the line preceding the item definition.
+In the INI file, they should be placed on the line preceding the item definition.
 To get a comment for an item, you need to use the dict-like syntax:

     config.food['cost']._comment

-To update values in a config using another:
+To update values in a config instance using another instance:

     configdot.update_config(config, config_new)

 This can be useful e.g. to update a global config with some user-defined values.

-You can dump the config item as text:
+Finally, you can dump the config item as text:

     print(configdot.dump_config(config))